 PART II.
 Negotiation-Production game

-In this part of the experiment, you will have to make similar decisions as in Part I. However, in this part you will have to negotiate first with the other worker in your group the percentage that each one of you will earn from the total production.
+In this part of the experiment, you will have to make similar decisions as in Part I. However, in this part, you will have to negotiate first with the other worker in your group the percentage that each one of you will earn from the total production.

 XXX suggestion: insert here timing (see screen 11)